-In this paper we want to show how Materials Science courses may be successfully augmented by the use of qualitative and interactive remote experiments across the Internet, shown by the example of solid-state photovoltaic cell characterization.
+In this paper we want to show how the Materials Science courses may be successfully amended by the use of qualitative and interactive remote experiments across the Internet, showed on the example of solid-state photovoltaic cell characterization.
 First, we want to present the motivation for construction of the set of Material Science experiments.
-Then we want to present the technical realization of the remote experiment and illustrate it with an exercise, Solid state photovoltaic cell characterization.
-We will present briefly its physical basis, show the evaluation of the measured data and give examples of its use in the individual work of students, in the teaching process and in examinations.
+Then we want to present the technical realization of the remote experiment and exemplify it on an exercise, Solid state photovoltaic cell characterization, present briefly its physical basics, show the evaluation of the measured data and give examples of its use in the individual work of students, in the teaching process and in examinations.
 As the experiment was tested in class, the pedagogical conclusions are also presented.

-Remote experiments in material engineering - main idea and motivation
+1.2 Remote experiments in Material engineering - main idea and motivation concept.

-The traditional science curricula for engineers e.g. Physics, Chemistry or Materials Science are based on two forms of education: lectures. where the basic laws and abstract models are presented and laboratories, where the "real world" phenomena are examined.
-This format. sometimes from suffering lack interconnectivity, is mostly copied by the e-Learning concept.
 The vast majority of e-Learning teaching tools present theoretical concepts of the respective science branch in form of mathematically formulated laws, models, simulations, applets or animations, exercises, graphs and presentations.
-Practically no e-textbook presents virtual or remote experiments to form a unified body of information e.g. Hyperphysics3 or Slovak University of Technology, e - Physics 4.
+Practically no e-textbook presents virtual or remote experiments to form a unified body of information e.g. Hyperphysics or Slovak University of Technology, $e - Physics^4$ .